Celebrating Christmas in Egypt: A Unique Blend of Traditions

 Are there any specific customs or traditions associated with Christmas in Egypt?

 In addition to religious observances, Egyptians have unique customs and traditions during Christmas.
-These may include exchanging gifts, caroling, and visiting family and friends to share meals and good wishes.
+Celebrating Christmas in Egypt may include exchanging gifts, caroling, and visiting family and friends to share meals and good wishes.

 Is it safe to visit Egypt during the Christmas season?